A child’s earliest experiences – before they even enter school – can determine their ability to succeed for the rest of their lives.

 Mile High United Way supports high-quality early care and education for young children by funding community partners who address these complex issues and connecting them to licensed providers.

-By giving to the Stong Start fund today, you can help us surround Metro Denver's families with the programs and resources that they need today to help give their children a strong start to a life full of learning.
+By giving to the Stong Start fund today, you can help us surround our community's families with the programs and resources that they need today to help give their children a strong start to a life full of learning.

 Volunteering can be a fun and deeply rewarding experience where you can make immediate and lasting change by improving lives and building a stronger community.